All Episodes

 So all of which tells me that this president's serious about keeping his word.

-The president making major gains uh in key voting groups.
+The president making major gains in key voting groups.

 Now, what's so interesting about these polls, imagine if he didn't have Robert Mueller hanging all over his head and a corrupt media, you know, talking Russia, Russia, Russia, Russia, Russia nonstop, and the media having an apoplectic meltdown over the fact that he's not a target.

-It's a year and a half later, but he's gonna be a target.
+It's a year and a half later, but he's going to be a target.

-And meanwhile, they missed the biggest abusive power scandal in their history.
+And meanwhile, they missed the biggest abuse of power scandal in their history.

 It's become nothing but a witch hunt.

-Now the president's got to decide if he's gonna sit down with Robert Mueller and Robert Muller's now big threat.
+Now the president's got to decide if he's going to sit down with Robert Mueller and Robert Mueller's now big threat.

 It's just like everyone thinks that collusion is a crime.

-All these things that they've been throwing out that the president has an absolute right to fire anybody he wants in the government.
+All these things that they've been throwing out, the president has an absolute right to fire anybody he wants in the government.

 And the first witness in the firing of Comey would be Rod Rosenstein, who's conflicted 500,000 ways and sideways.

-You know, now we got Mueller's chasing down Russian oligarchs.
+You know, now we got Mueller's chasing down Russian oligarchs, seeing if they donated to Trump.

-See, and if they donated to Trump, this is how far off base this has gotten.
+This is how far off face this has gotten.

 You know what I'm beginning to suspect?